linkingpaths/meta_tags/README.md

 Install
 -------

-´sudo gem install linkingpaths-meta_tags´
+´sudo gem install linkingpaths-meta\_tags´

 The junk
 --------

 * In your controllers

-You can setup a default value in your application controller:
+You can setup a default value for any meta name/content pair in your application controller:

 <pre>
 class ApplicationController < ActionController::Base